 CO2 Seal and Bypass – COPASS

 Norway’s strong standing with respect to subsurface CO2 storage is closely related to a high-level competence in characterization of sub-surface reservoirs.
 In the COPASS project we aim to understand the CO2 flows and storage behaviour, studying two field cases.
-We will use 3D geo-models and simulations to understand CO2 flows including leakeage.
+We use 3D geo-models and simulations to understand CO2 flows including leakeage.

 COPASS – CO2 Seal and Bypass Project.
 The Bartlett Fault, Utah.
 The fault juxtaposes the Entrada and Morrison formations, and has partially sealed in the CO2-charged groundwater that migrated through the porous sandstones of the Entrada Formation.
 Photo/Illustration: Ivar Midtkandal